 And yes, there will be opportunities in difficult times.
 Just like doctors and nurses get very busy when there is a pandemic, when there is an economic downturn real estate agents have a huge role to play because most people’s equity, life savings and plan B are all tied up in their homes.

 We will be very busy helping people deal with difficult situations – sadly people may go into mortgage stress, or the situation will lead to divorce, or they will need to relocate to be nearer to family or to find work.
 We can help them move on to more comfortable circumstances.
 And while there will be people who need to sell, there will also be opportunistic buyers taking advantage of the situation.

 You can actually thrive in a market downturn, all you need to do is BRACE, BRACE, BRACE.
-Come along to my free seminar or webinar and I’ll share some ways you can prepare for a (hopefully) unlikely, but possible emergency.
+Join me in my upcoming FREE half-day Real Estate Brilliance webinar and I’ll share some ways you can prepare for a (hopefully) unlikely, but possible emergency.